 A decade of advanced neurovascular care

 The foundation of our partnership is a shared belief in a team approach to both diagnosis and treatment.
-Every patient undergoes evaluation by a team of sub-specialists that includes a vascular neurosurgeon, interventional neuroradiologists and neurologists.
+Every patient undergoes evaluation by a team of sub-specialists that includes interventional neuroradiologists and neurologists.
 This comprehensive assessment means that every patient gets the best treatment option for his or her condition.